 You might have some questions that are not answered by this guide.
-If this is indeed the case, you could speak to ProLawyers claims team on 0800 9530698.
-They would be able to answer any questions you have, and also explain how their claims service can help you.
+If this is indeed the case, you could speak to the claims team on 0845 408 7825.
+They will be able to answer any questions you have, and also explain how their claims service can help you.
+Or, contact us through our website.

 Choose A Section: